zotonic/z_stdlib/README.md

     git clone https://github.com/zotonic/z_stdlib.git zotonic_stdlib

+The library is also on Hex https://hex.pm/packages/zotonic_stdlib

-Or, in your rebar.config file, use hex.pm (for rebar3):
+In your rebar.config file, use Hex (for rebar3):

     {deps, [
         zotonic_stdlib